balcortex/100_days_code_web_development/README.md

 ## Day 030 - 2023/10/02

-Today I learned the align-content property applied when the flex-direction is set to row, which moves the items along the y-axis (the position on the x-axis is set with justify-content).
+Today I learned the align-items property applied when the flex-direction is set to row, which moves the items along the y-axis (the position on the x-axis is set with justify-content).

+## Day 031 - 2023/10/03

+Today I learned the align-items property applied when the flex-direction is set to column, which moves the items along the x-axis (the position on the y-axis is set with justify-content).